Roscommon railway station

 Roscommon railway station serves the town of Roscommon in County Roscommon, Ireland.

 The station is on the Dublin to Westport Rail service.
-Passengers to or from Galway travel to Athlone and change trains.
-Passengers to or from Ballina and Foxford travel to Manulla Junction and change trains.
+Passengers to or from Galway must travel to Athlone and change trains.
+Passengers to or from Ballina and Foxford will need to travel to Manulla Junction and change trains.

 History

 The station opened on 13 February 1860.

+Services

+As of May 2023, the typical weekday service is as follows: